PubNubDevelopers/unity-multiplayer-shooter/README.md

 The Scene that is loaded between the MainMenu and Game Scenes.
 No PubNub functionality occurs here.

 ### Game
 The Scene that is loaded where the actual game is played.
-View the [gameplay video](https://www.youtube.com/watch?v=f6fG-3hO19w) provided by the Super Multiplayer Shooter template developers that showcases gameplay.
+View the [gameplay video](https://www.youtube.com/watch?v=f6fG-3hO19w) provided by the Super Multiplayer Shooter template developers that showcase gameplay.

 <p align="middle">
   <img src="/Media/in-game.png"/>